rastislavcore/xcore-zshrc/README.md

 1. Run command

-> Please, make attention that your current `~/.zshrc` will be replaced.
+> Please, make attention that your current `~/.zshrc` will be modified.

 Using Wget: